88-degrees/Book-of-Changes/appendix01s1.md

 of progress (suggested by these) give (the idea in) [**Méng ䷃**](e89299meng.md).

-2. '[**Méng ䷃**](e89299meng.md) indicates that there will be progress and success:'--for there is development at work in it, and its time of action is exactly what is right.
-'I do not seek the youthful and inexperienced; he seeks me:'--so does will respond to will.
-'When he shows (the sincerity that marks) the first recourse to divination, I instruct him:'--for possessing the qualities of the undivided line and being in the central place, (the subject of the second line thus speaks).
-'A second and third application create annoyance, and I do not instruct so as to create annoyance:'--annoyance (he means) to the ignorant.
+2. '[**Méng ䷃**](e89299meng.md) indicates that there will be progress and success:' -- for there is development at work in it, and its time of action is exactly what is right.
+'I do not seek the youthful and inexperienced; he seeks me:' -- so does will respond to will.
+'When he shows (the sincerity that marks) the first recourse to divination, I instruct him:' -- for possessing the qualities of the undivided line and being in the central place, (the subject of the second line thus speaks).
+'A second and third application create annoyance, and I do not instruct so as to create annoyance:' -- annoyance (he means) to the ignorant.

-(The method of dealing with) the young and ignorant is to nourish the correct (nature belonging to them);--this accomplishes the service of the sage.
+(The method of dealing with) the young and ignorant is to nourish the correct (nature belonging to them); -- this accomplishes the service of the sage.

 ###### p.
 218

 <a name="fr_129"></a>[V](#fn_129).

 1. [**Xū ䷄**](e99c80xu.md) denotes waiting.
-(The figure) shows peril in front; but notwithstanding the firmness and strength (indicated by the inner trigram), its subject does not allow himself to be involved (in the dangerous defile);--it is right he should not be straitened or reduced to extremity.
+(The figure) shows peril in front; but notwithstanding the firmness and strength (indicated by the inner trigram), its subject does not allow himself to be involved (in the dangerous defile); -- it is right he should not be straitened or reduced to extremity.

 2. When it is said that, 'with the sincerity declared in [**Xū ䷄**](e99c80xu.md), there will be brilliant success, and with firmness there will be good fortune,' this is shown by the position (of the fifth line) in the place assigned by Heaven, and its being the correct position for it, and in the centre.
-'It will be advantageous to go through the great stream;'--that is, going forward will be followed by meritorious achievement.
+'It will be advantageous to go through the great stream;' -- that is, going forward will be followed by meritorious achievement.

 ###### p.
 219